It’s the news that no fleet owner wants to hear: your driver has been involved in an accident. Even worse? It was caused by aggressive driving.

 Drivers who have been behind the wheel for a while, and especially drivers who are low on sleep, are at a greater risk of developing aggressive behaviors behind the wheel.
 It’s important to remind your drivers to take breaks during the day, and if your drivers are on the road for more than a day, explain to them how important their sleep is to maintain.

-According to Harvard, even a small amount of sleep deprivation can lead to a serious mood change.
+Studies show even a small amount of sleep deprivation can lead to a serious mood change.
 Researchers at the University of Pennsylvania discovered that people who only had 4 hours of sleep a night reported feeling more stressed, angry, and mentally exhausted.

 You are doing your drivers, and your fleet, a favor by cultivating an environment that it is safe and acceptable to take regular breaks.